-Associate Editors (AEs) play a key role in peer-reviewed publishing by supporting the journal Editor-in-Chief (EIC) as subject matter experts on various topics.
+Associate Editors (AEs) play an essential role in peer-reviewed publishing by supporting the journal Editor-in-Chief (EIC) as subject matter experts on various topics.
 AEs oversee assigned manuscripts, moving these papers through review and revision.
 AEs are responsible for assessing manuscript quality, obtaining peer reviews, requesting revisions where appropriate, and making recommendations to the EIC about acceptance or rejection of a manuscript.

 The main responsibilities of an AE include: